 - Diabetes led to more than 49,000 new cases of kidney failure in 2011, making it the leading cause of kidney failure.

-- About 11.8% of Hispanic/Latino Americans have been diagnosed with diabetes.
+- About 17% of Hispanic/Latino Americans are estimated to have diabetes.
 Hispanic Americans are more likely to have diabetes than non-Hispanic whites of similar age.
 In adults, the prevalence of diabetes in Cuban Americans is lower than in Mexican Americans and Puerto Rican Americans, but still higher than that of non-Hispanic whites.